nonbinary00/cnn-image-classification-api/README.md

 assets/         # Training curves

- What I Learned:
+ ## What I Learned

 Through this project I learned:

-How convolutional layers extract local spatial features How training and evaluation loops are structured in PyTorch How to monitor model performance and detect overfitting How to save and reload model weights for inference
+- How convolutional layers extract local spatial features
+- How training and evaluation loops are structured in PyTorch
+- How to monitor model performance and detect overfitting
+- How to save and reload model weights for inference
-How to build and test a simple ML inference API
+- How to build and test a simple ML inference API
-Basic debugging of ML + backend integration
+- Basic debugging of ML + backend integration
+- How to expose a trained model via HTTP endpoints
+- How to handle file uploads and dependency-related runtime issues in an API service
 ```